-ENGLISH LANGUAGE DEVELOPMENT (ELD)
+ENGLISH LANGUAGE DEVELOPMENT (ELD) Courses

-ELD Level 1 Course #: 472100 Length of time/Credits: 1 Year/10 Credits Prerequisite: None
+Course #: 472100 Length of time/Credits: 1 Year/10 Credits Prerequisite: None Grade Level (s): 9-12

-Description: (Level 1 ELD) This English language development course is designed for students who have less than 6 years in EL Program and who scored a 1 on the Initial or Summative English Language Proficiency Assessment for California (ELPAC) test.
-The goal is to establish a foundation of reading, writing, listening, and speaking or improving in English.
-This course is aligned with California English Language Development Standards and is designed to meet the proficiency benchmarks so that students can succeed in gradelevel integrated ELD core courses.
-Concurrent enrollment in the student's grade-level English Language Arts course is required.
-The curriculum is Pearson iLit ELL level F.
+Description: (Level 1 Regular ELD) This English language development course is designed for students who have less than 5 years in EL Program and who scored a 1 or 2 on the English Language Proficiency Assessment for California (ELPAC).
+The goal is to improve students' knowledge of reading, writing, listening, and speaking English.
+This course is aligned with California English Language Development Standards and is designed to meet the proficiency benchmarks so that students can succeed in grade-level Integrated courses.

-Course #: 472100 Length of time/Credits: 1 Year/10 Credits Prerequisite: None
+Course #: 472100 Length of time/Credits: 1 Year/10 Credits Prerequisite: None Grade Level (s): 9-12

-Description: (Level 2 ELD) This English language development course is designed for students who have less than 6 years in EL Program and who scored a 2 on the Initial or Summative English Language Proficiency Assessment for California (ELPAC) test.
-The goal is to systematically develop content and academic language.
-The instructional focus is on developing speaking, listening, reading, and writing skills.
-This course is aligned with California English Language Development Standards and is designed to meet the proficiency benchmarks so that students can succeed in gradelevel integrated ELD core courses.
-Concurrent enrollment in the student's grade-level English Language Arts course is required.
-The curriculum is Pearson iLit ELL, level G.
+Description: (Level 1 Regular ELD) This English language development course is designed for students who have less than 5 years in EL Program and who scored a 1 or 2 on the English Language Proficiency Assessment for California (ELPAC).
+The goal is to improve students' knowledge of reading, writing, listening, and speaking English.
+This course is aligned with English Language Proficiency Assessment for California (ELPAC) and is designed to meet the proficiency benchmarks so that students can succeed in grade-level SDAIE courses.

-Cours #: 472500 Length of time/Credits: 1 Year/10 Credits Prerequisite: None
+Course #: 472500 Length of time/Credits: 1 Year/10 Credits Prerequisite: None